spring-projects/spring-integration-samples/basic/web-sockets/README.md

 class, which is based on the Spring Boot AutoConfiguration and Spring Integration Java & Annotation configuration.
 It is a `main` and starts embedded Tomcat on default `8080` port.
 The WebSocket endpoint is mapped to the `/time` path.

+The server also can be run from Gradle `gradlew :web-sockets:run`

 ## Java Client

 The `org.springframework.integration.samples.websocket.standard.client.Application` represents simple Java application,